clerk/javascript/docs/CONTRIBUTING.md

 - [Changesets](https://github.com/changesets/changesets), used for package versioning, publishing and changelog generation.
 - [GitHub Actions](https://docs.github.com/en/actions), used for quality checks and automated release orchestration.
 - [Yalc](https://github.com/wclr/yalc), used for to publish packages locally and test them in other local projects.

+All packages of the monorepo are inside [packages](../packages).
+For package specific details on installation, architecture and usage, you can refer to the package's README file.

+- [`@clerk/backend`](../packages/backend): Functionalities regarded as "core" for Clerk to operate with. _Authentication resolution, API Resources etc._
+- [`@clerk/clerk-js`](../packages/clerk-js): Core JavaScript implementation used by Clerk in the browser.
+- [`@clerk/clerk-react`](../packages/react) Clerk package for React applications.
+- [`@clerk/types`](../packages/types): Main TypeScript typings for Clerk libraries.
+- Browse [packages](../packages) to see more

+Additionally there are packages which act as shared utilities or building blocks.

 ### Prerequisites